S-Temple/637Assignment3/seng637-a3-Team6.md

         return (value >= this.lower && value <= this.upper);
     }

-The last 7.1% is from the final return statement only ever being evaluated to true as false can only occur if the lower bound is greater then the upper. lower will never be higher then upper as there are no setter methods and the constructor prevents a Range object from being created with lower higher then upper.
+The last 7.1% is from the final return statement only ever being evaluated to true as false can only occur if the lower bound is greater than the upper.
+Lower will never be higher than upper as there are no setter methods and the constructor prevents a Range object from being created with lower higher than upper.

-52.2% coverange of getLength
+52.2% coverage of getLength

 45% of getUpperBound and getLowerBound

-All three of these methods have the same inaccessable code issue for the same reason as the contains method:
+All three of these methods have the same inaccessible code issue for the same reason as the contains method:

     if (lower > upper) {
         String msg = "Range(double, double): require lower (" + lower + ") <= upper (" + upper + ").";
             throw new IllegalArgumentException(msg);
     }

-In summary the only reason the tests don't have 100% coverage is because the constructor prevents lower > upper and there is no way to access the private members to create such conditions without editing values in memory or some other kind of memory corruption.
+In summary, the only reason the tests don't have 100% coverage is because the constructor prevents lower > upper and there is no way to access the private members to create such conditions without editing values in memory or some other kind of memory corruption.

 ### Branch Coverage
 ![Branch Coverage](/media/RangeBranchCoverageAfter.png)

-Same as instruction coverage the get methods for upper, lower, and length have the same issue where the code inside if (lower > upper) will never be ran.
+Same as instruction coverage the get methods for upper, lower, and length have the same issue where the code inside if (lower > upper) will never be run.

-The contains method has simlar issue to before where this method has branchs that will never run due to how the method is written.
+The contains method has a similar issue to before where this method has branches that will never run due to how the method is written.
 original:

     public boolean contains(double value) {